OpenTechSchool/python-beginners/en/_sources/conditional_loops.txt

 * ``turtle.towards(0,0)`` - The angle to get back to origin
 * ``turtle.setheading(angle)`` - Directly set the turtle direction

-Now you will need to implement the prison logic using the API calls above, a ``while`` loop and a bit of conditional logic.
+Now you will need to implement the prison logic using these turtle functions, a ``while`` loop and a bit of conditional logic.
 It's a bit of a stretch but keep at it!
 Don't be afraid to talk it out with a coach or another student.

 Solution